infastin/l10n-go/README.md

 from localization files defined in YAML, JSON or TOML format.

-It supports strings with arguments that come from Golang code and variables defined within message, and allows to create different messages depending on the value of the arguments.
+It supports strings with arguments that come from Golang code and variables defined within messages, and allows to create different messages depending on the value of the arguments.

 ## Installation